-- Identify and describe major concepts, theoretical perspectives and empirical findings in the areas of learning, cognitive development, moral development, culture and diversity, motivation, and assessment as related to the practice of teaching. - Explain how a child learns and develops and the importance of creating instructional opportunities that are adapted to diverse learners using multiple instructional strategies to support a child's intellectual, social, and personal development. - Summarize current understanding and knowledge of the development of verbal and nonverbal communication skills to foster active inquiry, collaboration, and supportive interaction in the classroom. - Explain the importance of individual and group motivation and behavior in the creation of a learning environment that encourages positive social interaction, active engagement in learning, and self- motivation. - Identify and describe how sociocultural factors impact student learning. - Explain formal and informal assessment strategies to evaluate and ensure the continuous intellectual, social, and physical development of the learner.
+- Identify the various research methods for studying and understanding infants and children. - Describe major concepts and theoretical perspectives in the areas of child development and learning. - Demonstrate knowledge of multiple instructional strategies to support child development. - Summarize current understanding and knowledge of the development of nonverbal and verbal communication skills, and problem solving and reasoning skills in infants and children. - Identify and describe how sociocultural factors impact student learning in Canadian schools. - Explain formal and informal assessment strategies to evaluate and ensure the continuous development of the learner.

-TRANSFERABILITY: UA, UC, UL, AU, GMU
+TRANSFERABILITY: UA & UL